bryanbill/bryanbill/README.md

 I'm a passionate and experienced software developer based in Kenya.
 I love building web and mobile applications that empower businesses and individuals.

-Here's a bit about my skills and experience:

 Skills:
 - Web Development (HTML and CSS)
 - Javascript